monokuchi/multi-band-equalizer/README.md

 # multi-band-equalizer
-Peaking equalizer implemented using a STM32H7
+Multi-band parametric equalizer implemented using a STM32H7